 Holy Paladin: Holy Paladins are the archetype of all Paladins and are well suited to most roles.
-The Holy path contains some of the most potent healing abilities, coupled with a Paladins innate survivability, this makes them excellent front line healers.
+The Holy path contains some of the most potent healing abilities, coupled with a Paladins innate ability to survive or negate damage, this makes them excellent front line healers.
 By stacking heavily into their Devotion Code they also become extremely reliable.
 When a big heal means the difference life or death, a high-crit Healing specialized Paladin with the ability to re-roll failed difficulty tests seems to fit the bill.

 Crusader Kal Emdar

-Paladin of the Order of the Red Hawk, based out of Red Hawk Keep in the Republic Capital of Telestra, hero of the War of the Twin Terrors, sacrificed his life to save a Halfling companion named Silus while during battle with the Shade of Deathlord Archibald
+Paladin of the Order of the Red Hawk, based out of Red Hawk Keep in the Republic Capital of Telestra, hero of the War of the Twin Terrors, slain in battle with Deathlord Archibald to save his companions and all of Gant, his sacrifice enshrined in the Monument of the Crusader